Matters of life and death: an investigation of “living wills” and other advance directives

 Usability lesson: Sorting out a usability problem at a detailed level may not be enough.
 We may have to stand back and consider the context to see if there are wider problems.

-Revision: keeping it up to date
+Step 4 is revision: keeping it up to date

 If Jenny suffered some devastating disease or accident that parachuted her overnight into the problems of advanced age, then her current “I’d rather die” might still have force.
 But what if the impairments sneak up on her?
 Will she still want to die or will she gradually find zest in her life within whatever limits start to apply?